Elusive-Penguin/py-explanations/explanations.md

 ## For loops

 For loops iterate over each item in a container.
+They stop when they've looped over the last item, or, in other words, they loop len(List) times.
 ```Python
 l = list(range(5))
 for x in l: